kaushiksk/kaushiksk.github.io/_posts/2017-06-14-on-keras-theano-and-tensorflow.md

 But all works fine when I don't explicitly set the values.
 I haven't been able to figure out what's causing it, I'll try looking into it when I'm free over the next few days.
 I've raised an [issue on Github](https://github.com/fchollet/keras/issues/6989), we'll wait and see if someone can reproduce the error and find a solution,or if you can go through it and give it a try, that'd be great too!

-The code to the experiments can be found [here](https://gist.github.com/kaushiksk/e6975b9afdff5bbe73e7a703c715b8c6) and Iran these on a CPU with 8GB RAM inside an anaconda environment.
+The code to the experiments can be found [here](https://gist.github.com/kaushiksk/e6975b9afdff5bbe73e7a703c715b8c6) and I ran these on a CPU with 8GB RAM inside an anaconda environment.

 And I just realized I haven't spoken about Transfer Learning here.
 Well, I'll try to do that in detail in the coming posts!
 I realize this post might seem erratic to a few but I just thought I'll put it out there.
 See you next time.